VictorGoubet/techsage/README.md

 - `--openai_api_key <key>`: Your openai api key.
 Required if you disabled local mode or if you want to use the crew memory (improve performance).

 - `--google_search_api_key <key>`: Your delpha google search api key.
 If empty a local google search will be perform, however, Google can quickly detect you and ban your IP.
 Note that only the Delpha Google Search API is supported.
 Feel free to modify the `api_google_search` method in `tools.py` if you want to use another API.
+A duckduckgo tool is also available so the agents may use this tools if something is not working with google.

 ## Launch 🚀